Find Grad Schools

 Online Communication & Media Studies Programs

-In the 2020-2021 academic year, 1,411 schools offered some type of communication and media studies program.
+In 2020-2021, 1,411 schools offered a communications program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level Colleges Offering Programs Colleges Offering Online Classes